Yihye Bashiri: Blood libel

 The Jews of Yemen have preserved a story relating to the community's deliverance in the mid-17th century.
 Some have doubted the historicity of these events, while others have avowed them to be true.
 The following story is said to have involved Rabbi Yihye Bashiri.

-During the reign of the Zaydi Muslim monarch of Sana'a, Imam Al-Mu'ayyad Muhammad, known to all by his kunya, "Abu 'l-Qasim", the Jews of the city stood in danger of losing their lives, which was occasioned by the following: Certain of the king's non-Jewish subjects had accused the people of Israel over the death of one of the king's sons, when, in fact, the Jews' accusers had taken the king's son to a secluded place and murdered him, and then dumped his body in the street belonging to the Jews.
+During the reign of the Zaydi Muslim monarch of Sana'a, Imam Al-Mu'ayyad Muhammad, known to all by his kunya, "Abu 'l-Qasim", the Jews of the city stood in danger of extermination, which was occasioned by the following: Certain of the king's non-Jewish subjects had accused the people of Israel over the death of one of the king's sons, when, in fact, the Jews' accusers had taken the king's son to a secluded place and murdered him, and then dumped his body in the street belonging to the Jews.
 The youth was sought after, and when his dead body was found, they brought his body to the king, whereupon, this accusation they brought before the king, saying: "Did we not tell you that the Jews take a gentile each year, by stealth, and slaughter him!
 And that very blood they will take and distribute amongst themselves, drop by drop, to be kneaded with their unleavened bread," among other calumnious words.

 The king, at hearing this, shouted in anguish to his servants, "Quickly!
 Gather together all the Jews at this place!
 I will be avenged by their blood!
 I shall not be appeased until I have utterly consumed them and their memorial from this earth!
 By my life, I shall not pity, neither shall I take mercy, but shall do away with them!"

 The Jews of the city were then gathered together in haste, in the midst of that place called the Maidan, both men, women and children.
 The king addressed them, saying: "If you presently, at this time, tell me who killed my son, all will be well.
 But if not, you shall not go unpunished by me!"
 They answered him, "Our lord, the king.
 Give us time."
 He replied, "I shall give you until tomorrow, but only I would that you sleep here, in close proximity to my dead son."